April 9, 2019

 One of Fudge's kids was still born, and the third is a tiny little girl that needed a bit of help.
 She was still breathing but wet and cold when I found her.
 I put her under a heat lamp while I helped her sister get her first meal.
 I spent the evening polishing up my premie skills.

-I used a hair drier to dry and warm this little pixie.
-I also milked her mom and would put several drops of milk in her mouth and she seemed to be swallowing.
-I also put some Kayo syrup in her mouth and the sugar gave her some energy and she was more wiggley and was making the cutest baby noises.
-We moved the kid in Walt's trailer near the wood stove with a hot water bottle.
-I got her warmed up and she was getting the hang of swallowing.
+I used a hair drier to dry and warm this little one.
+I also milked her mom and put several drops of milk in her mouth and she seemed to be swallowing.
+I also put some Kayro syrup in her mouth and the sugar gave her some energy and she was more wiggley and was making the cutest baby noises.
+We moved the kid into Walt's trailer near the wood stove with a hot water bottle.

 Once she was warm, I heated up some milk and got about 2/3 ounce into her belly using the tube feeder.
 At that point, I got a shower and crawled into bed to get a nap before the midnight feeding.
 Walt took care of that and let me sleep until about two when I woke and went to check on her.
 I got some more milk in her tummy and headed back to bed.